 Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

-Brazil says it will reject an offer of at least $22 million from the rich countries in the Group of Seven, which had offered the money to help fight fires sweeping through the Amazon rainforest.
-But Brazilian President Jair Bolsonaro says he don't want the cash — unless it comes with an apology from French President Emmanuel Macron.
+Brazil says it will reject an offer of at least $22 million from the rich countries in the Group of Seven to help fight fires sweeping through the Amazon rainforest.
+Brazilian President Jair Bolsonaro says he doesn't want the money — unless it comes with an apology from French President Emmanuel Macron.

-Bolsonaro and Macron have engaged in a days-long spat after the French leader called for action to protect the Amazon and said the fires are a world environmental crisis that Bolsonaro has allowed to worsen.
+Bolsonaro and Macron have engaged in a dayslong spat after the French leader called for action to protect the Amazon and said the fires are a world environmental crisis that Bolsonaro has allowed to worsen.
 He also said Bolsonaro, a climate change skeptic, had lied about his effort to combat deforestation.

 Bolsonaro responded angrily, saying Macron insulted him and was trying to undermine Brazil's sovereignty by intervening in the Amazon.